MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Empirical Results

 \subsection{Baseline Insights: Why Motion-Aware Spatial-temporal Grounding Matters}

-\textbf{Spatial–Temporal Signals Are Critical for Physics Understanding.} We evaluate baseline VLMs in the 7B–8B range, including LLaVA~\cite{liu2023visual}, Qwen-VL~\cite{bai2025qwen2}, and InternVL~\cite{zhu2025internvl3}, with additional comparisons to larger InternVL3.5 models.
-Surprisingly, newer or larger variants (e.g., Qwen2.5-VL-7B vs.\ Qwen3-VL-8B, or InternVL3-8B vs.\ InternVL3.5-8B-Flash) do not consistently yield better performance under identical settings.
-Scaling further offers limited benefit: within the InternVL3.5 family, increasing from 8B to 38B yields only a modest $4.0\%$ gain, and Qwen3-VL-32B performs similarly to its 8B counterpart.
-These results indicate that model scale alone does not reliably strengthen physics reasoning.
-In contrast, integrating \ours{} produces substantial improvements.
-Qwen2.5-VL-7B and LLaVA-OneVision-7B outperform the previous best model (Qwen3-VL-8B) by $8.7\%$ and $6.0\%$, respectively.
-Notably, Qwen2.5-VL-7B+\ours{} matches Gemini-2.5-Flash and surpasses it on physics abnormality detection—the most reasoning-intensive category.
-These findings demonstrate that explicit spatial–temporal representations provide the structured physical cues VLMs inherently lack, enabling more faithful physics-driven reasoning.
+\textbf{Spatial--Temporal Signals Are Critical for Physics Understanding.} We evaluate baseline VLMs across a wide parameter range, from 7B--8B models in the LLaVA~\cite{liu2023visual}, Qwen-VL~\cite{bai2025qwen2}, and InternVL~\cite{zhu2025internvl3} families, up to 32B--38B variants and close-source models such as GPT-4o and Gemini-2.5-Flash.
+Under the same evaluation setting, neither newer variants nor larger models consistently perform better.
+For instance, Qwen2.5-VL-7B and Qwen3-VL-8B achieve similar results, and InternVL3.5-8B-Flash shows no clear advantage over InternVL3-8B.
+This trend also appears at larger scales: InternVL3.5-38B-Flash improves by only $4.0\%$ over its 8B version, while Qwen3-VL-32B remains comparable to Qwen3-VL-8B.
+By contrast, incorporating \ours{} yields substantial improvements.
+Qwen2.5-VL-7B+\ours{} and LLaVA-OneVision-7B+\ours{} exceed the previous best model, Qwen3-VL-8B, by $8.7\%$ and $6.0\%$, respectively.
+Qwen2.5-VL-7B+\ours{} also matches Gemini-2.5-Flash overall and outperforms it on physics abnormality detection, the most reasoning-heavy category.
+Together, these results show that explicit spatial--temporal representations supply physical cues that standard VLMs often miss, and are therefore key to reliable physics reasoning.

 \textbf{Training Data Quality is Crucial for Reasoning.} We also include two R1-finetuned VLMs, Video-R1 and VideoChat-R1, in Table~\ref{tab:physics_breakdown}, both trained with GRPO to enhance reasoning.
 However, neither model shows clear improvement on physics comprehension tasks compared with non–GRPO fine-tuned VLMs.
 In contrast, integrating \ours{} with Qwen2.5-VL-7B and LLaVA-OneVision-7B yields substantially higher performance, highlighting the importance of high-quality training data.
 Detailed annotations, along with both positive (successful) and negative (failure) demonstrations, are essential for strengthening reasoning and counteracting language priors when tackling out-of-domain physics tasks.
 Without such data, RFT alone offers limited gains and may even reinforce hallucinations arising from misinterpreting visual evidence.